guzmonne/cdk/docs/CDK Pipeline.md

 3. In `Name`, choose the name of the pending connection you want to update.
 4. Choose `Update a pending connection`.
 5. On the `Connect to Github` page accept and create the connection.

-The connection will have the same level of access as the user who accepted the connection on its GitHub account.
+6. Click on `Install a new app`.
+7. Select the `Empatho-Corp` organization.
+8. Click `Connect`.

+The connection must be created from a user who has

 ### Procedure